-With the aim to continue exploring the possibilities to expand the pool of available computing resources for IceCube, IceCube is taking part a demonstration at Supercomputing 2019 funded through an EAGER award (NSF OAC 1941481) from the NSF OAC.
-This demonstration is meant to present ability of public cloud resources to replicate current state-of-the-art high-performance computing.
+With the aim to continue exploring the possibilities to expand the pool of available computing resources for IceCube, IceCube took part in demonstration at Supercomputing 2019 funded through an EAGER award (NSF OAC 1941481) from the NSF OAC.
+A UCSD/SDSC and UW-Madison team created one of the largest GPU clusters ever using the resources of commercial cloud providers while using the IceCube photon propagation code as a payload. (citation needed???).